-MANUAL ROTATION - The rotation system can be operated manually if the hydraulic system becomes inoperable.
-Before manual rotation is attempted remove the plugs from the motor test ports on the dual counter-balance valve manifold located on the rotation motor (Figure 5.4).
+MANUAL ROTATION - If all the hydraulic power sources becomes inoperable, the lift rotation system can be operated manually.
+Before manual rotation is attempted, remove the plugs from the motor test ports on the dual counter-balance valve manifold located on the rotation motor (Figure 5.4).
 This allows oil to be piloted during rotation of the lift.
-Rotate the lift using a 7/8 in. hex socket and ratchet to turn the input shaft on the gearbox (Figure 5.5).
-Actuating the lower rotation control lever will reduce the effort required to rotate the lift.
+Be prepared for a flow of oil escaping from the motor test ports.
+Rotate the lift by using a 7/8 in. hex socket and a ratchet to rotate the input shaft on the gearbox.
+(Figure 5.5) Actuating the lower rotation control lever will reduce the effort required to rotate the lift.

 If manual rotation is used, test port plugs must be replaced on counter-balance valve manifold.
-See "Responsibilities after Emergency Operation" at the end of this chapter.
+See "Responsibilities after Emergency Operation" at the end of the section.